rocket2050/elasticsearch_cluster/README.md

  This role was built using [Default_Variables](https://github.com/opstree-ansible/elasticsearch_cluster/blob/master/defaults/main.yml).

- You can set the values accordingly.
+ You can set the values of elastic search configuration according to your infrastructure.

 # Basic Elasticsearch Configuration
 All Elasticsearch configuration parameters are supported.
 This is achieved using a configuration map parameter 'es_config' which is serialized into the elasticsearch.yml file.